 It is a common practice to ask for customer feedback, whether it is through an email survey, or an in-app survey.

 However, it is not enough to simply collect customer data.
 You have to turn it into an actionable insight, iterate, and then ask again.
 Hence, in order to increase customer engagement through feedback, you must create a feedback loop.
 It’s an ongoing cycle that revolves around building, measuring, and learning.

 One of the most widely known feedback loop strategies is the ACAF framework.
 It is a system in which you ask for feedback, categorize the feedback, act on the feedback, and follow up with those who gave the feedback.

-Using a feedback loop allows you to improve upon your customer engagement strategies by incorporating insights that come directly from customers.
+Using a feedback loop allows you to improve customer engagement strategies by incorporating insights that come directly from customers.
 In addition, it can also engage customers even further by making them feel like they are part of the product development process.

 8. Experiment and iterate until perfect #